 (1-confidence level)*Number of returns where the result is rounded down to the nearest integer.
 This integer represents the index number for a given return as shown in Figure 17 below:

 The return corresponding to that index number is the daily historical simulation VaR.
-This is shown Figure 18 below:
+Figure 18 shows this below:

 10-day holding Historical Simulation VaR